 Organizing the Program

-The key to creating a well-organized speech or presentation is to keep your audience in mind.
+Creating a well-organized speech or presentation is to keep your audience in mind.
 Start with something that will capture their attention and give them a clear idea of your topic.

 The essential thing to remember is you are giving your presentation for the benefit of your audience.
 That means you need to organize it in a way that will make sense to them.
 The most important thing to keep in the forefront of your mind is not making the speech for yourself but your audience.

 Think of how politicians do things.
 When they campaign, they will speak to diverse groups of different occupations, ethnicities, and ages.
-How they will speak to each change between speeches.
+How they will speak to each changes between speeches.
 When they speak to a cabinet meeting of fellow politicians, the language and the issues will be different again.
 Keep this in mind when giving a presentation.

-In Module Three, you will learn how to organize the presentation with tips on making organization easy.
+In Module Three, you will learn to organize the presentation with tips on making organization easy.
 You will review the most common organizational methods, such as problem/solution, classifying and categorizing, chronological, spatial, causal, and topical.